...

 Digital tools can nudge you toward better decisions:

-• Apps for locating vegan or vegetarian restaurants.
+• Apps for finding vegan or vegetarian restaurants.

 • Refill-station finders for water and bulk goods.